SangTheInnovator/le-nguyen-phu-sang-devops-challenge/problem3/SOLUTION.md

-### Troubleshooting steps for high memory usage on NGINX Load Balancer VM.
+### Troubleshooting steps for high memory usage on NGINX Load Balancer VM

 #### Scenario
 You are working as a DevOps Engineer on a cloud-based infrastructure where a virtual machine (VM), running Ubuntu 24.04, with 64GB of storage is under your management.
 Recently, your monitoring tools have reported that the VM is consistently running at 99% memory usage.
 This VM is responsible for only running one service - a NGINX load balancer as a traffic router for upstream services.